Skip To Main Content

 • Defiant behavior

-• Disrespectful comments/behavior towards teachers/faculty/staff
+• Disrespectful comments/behavior toward teachers/faculty/staff

-• Disrespectful behavior towards peers
+• Disrespectful behavior toward peers

 • Improper or unauthorized use of school or others’ property

-• Inappropriate or disrespectful language, drawings and gestures
+• Inappropriate or disrespectful language, drawings, gestures

 • Inappropriate use of technology